discord-samba/localization/_guides/writing_localization_files.md

 Regular templates expect to always receive a value, and will interpolate `undefined` if given none, so the above example would return `'fooundefinedbaz'` if given no `bar` argument.
-You should consider this result an bug in your code and should diagnose why it is occurring.
+You should consider this result a bug in your code and should diagnose why it is occurring.

 If instead you intended to have a template that evaluates to nothing when no value is given, use an Optional Template.